CarnaViire/blogpost-7.0/blogpost.md

 await connection.DisposeAsync();
 ```

-More details about how this class was designed can be found in the [`QuicConnection` API Proposal](https://github.com/dotnet/runtime/issues/68902) issue.
+More details about how this class was designed can be found in the `QuicConnection` API Proposal ([dotnet/runtime#68902](https://github.com/dotnet/runtime/issues/68902)).

 ### QuicStream